TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-After a timeout hashcat is able to crack the hash and we get the password for user joshua:
+After a timeout hashcat is able to crack the hash and we get the password for user `joshua`:

 <br />